 Those who know me know that I’m passionate about mountain biking, and I’ve done a lot of mountain bike riding and racing, as well as adventure racing, over the years.
 But this was a unique and exciting opportunity.

-Our group would consist of seven other women I knew pretty well who shared a similar love for mountain biking and wanted to try something new: Laura Scherff, Lindsay Durst, Kerri Mileski, Mary Piper, Annie Schwartz, Christine Sai-Halasz, and Maria Esswein.
+Our group would consist of seven other women I knew pretty well who shared a similar love for mountain biking and wanted to try something new: Laura Scherff, Lindsey Durst, Kerri Mileski, Mary Piper, Annie Schwartz, Christine Sai-Halasz, and Maria Esswein.

 After committing to the trip, which was scheduled for July 2018, we had a couple of group meetings to review the route, transportation logistics, equipment, and gear needed.
 We planned to use the San Juan Huts system for our overnights.
 Each wooden hut would sleep eight people, with padded bunks, sleeping bags, stove, utensils, food, beer, and drinking water supplied.

 We would still need to carry our clothing, personal items, lunch, nutrition, navigation and bike tools, and riding gear with us each day.
 We decided to disperse the weight of the equipment evenly among the group and shared our new or borrowed bike packing bags.
 There were multiple different sizes and types.
 I went with the waterproof Revelate Designs system for my feed bags, front roll, and rear seat bag.

 It took time to figure how to pack the gear to allow access to the necessary items and to disperse the weight to avoid the bags rubbing tires.
 I did a lot of solo training on single track and roads with all the gear I anticipated bringing, and we arranged several practice rides as a group.
 One practice ride was a 50-mile round trip from Chesterfield Valley to Klondike Park in St. Charles County, where we stayed overnight in a rented cabin.